Standing Stone: OS Grid Reference – NN 9211 0962

 - Peterhead Farm

 Along the A9 dual carriageway between Blackford and Auchterarder, take the A823 road south, up Glen Eagles towards Pool of Muckhart and Dunfermline.
-Less than 100 yards up the road, turn immediately right and go on for about a coupla hundred yards or so, where there’s a left turn (down to Peterhead Farm).
+Less than 100 yards up the road, turn immediately right and go past the standing stone of Gleneagles B for a coupla hundred yards or so, where there’s a left turn (down to Peterhead Farm).
 Stop here and look into the field in front of you.
 You can’t really miss it!

 Archaeology & History